 Whether you’ll pay corporate tax or income tax in Belgium depends on the type of business you’re running.
 This guide contains advice on the following topics:

 - Self-employed income tax in Belgium

-- How to file your taxes in Belgium
+- How to file self-employed tax in Belgium

 - VAT in Belgium for self-employed people